El bueno para nada

-El bueno para nada ("The Good for Nothing") is a 1973 Mexican comedy film directed by Gilberto Martínez Solares, produced by Miguel Zacarías y starring Gaspar Henaine "Capulina", Lina Marín, Susana Alexander and Ivonne Govea are also featured.
+El bueno para nada ("The Good for Nothing") is a 1973 Mexican comedy film produced by Miguel Zacarías, written by Alfredo Zacarías, directed by Gilberto Martínez Solares and starring Gaspar Henaine «Capulina», Lina Marín, Susana Alexander and Ivonne Govea.
+This film marked the starring role of the actress Lina Marín as his romantic interest, who first appeared in El rey de Acapulco (1972); her performance showed that, in addition to being a great beauty, Marín also had talent for comedy.